dstftw/youtube-dl/.github/ISSUE_TEMPLATE/1_broken_site.md

 - Finally, put x into the all relevant boxes (like this [x]) -->

-- [ ] I'm reporting a broken site support issue
+- [ ] I'm reporting a broken site support
 - [ ] I've verified that I'm running youtube-dl version **2019.04.24**
 - [ ] I've checked that all provided URLs are alive and playable in a browser
 - [ ] I've checked that all URLs and arguments with special characters are properly quoted or escaped